 - In The Wolf Among Us, an Oceanic advertisement is seen on the roof of a taxi.

-- Derelict: Dang comes across a crashed passenger jet which is sporting an Oceanic Airlines logo
+- Derelict: Dang comes across a crashed passenger jet that is sporting an Oceanic Airlines logo.